WeblateOrg/weblate/docs/user/translating.rst

 Recent edits
     List of people whom have changed this message recently using Weblate.
 Project
-    Project info like instructions for translators, or info about its version control system repository.
+    Project information like instructions for translators, or information about its version control system repository.

 If the translation format supports it, you can also follow supplied links to respective